 His books hold the waving fields of marsh grass and the woods, full of white-tailed deer and bobwhite quail and the screams of brightly colored bluejays.
 He shows us boys with guns, back when it was a natural and good thing that made you smile, knowing that some lucky family was sure to be enjoying a meal of squirrel or cottontail rabbit very soon.

 Open to any page, and you can hear the sounds in your head as if you were standing there yourself.
 It was a guaranteed transport to a technicolored world of motion and light with a dog by your side.
+You can check out Woofie’s Franchise if you are a pet lover and want to build your business in the pet service industry.

 Jim has been gone for some time now, just like the world he once knew.
 His world was defined by the movements of animals and the rhythm of the seasons, punctuated by the sounds of drumming grouse and the chorus of frogs in the evening.
 The comforts of family and home life ran strong throughout his stories.
 It was what made it all work.